HuangJiaLian/DNN-ODE-Solver/ya/README.md

 ![Alt test](./solution.png)

 # 2. Code for Handwritten recognition
+There is a problem here.
+When I used my handwritten numbers to predict, the wrong predicted value appeared.
+It may be due to writing habits or too few training data sets
 ## Answer for basic questions:
 * How to build DNN using Tensoflow?